mashmawy/NeonBlue.Expressions/README.md

 ```

 ## **Getting Started**
-To get started you first need to import the library namespcae:
+To get started you first need to import the library namespace:

 ```c#
     using NeonBlue.Expressions;